9dots/9dots.io-pages/Oo3uuog.md

 published: true
 type: lesson
 title: Egg Drop
-blurb: "Students will design a parachute that will keep an egg from cracking when dropped #NGSS-MS-PS2-2 #NGSS-MS-PS3-5 #NGSS-MS-ETS1-2"
+blurb: "Students design a parachute that will keep an egg from cracking when dropped #NGSS-MS-PS2-2 #NGSS-MS-PS3-5 #NGSS-MS-ETS1-2"
 org: 9dots
 objective: SWBAT design and construct a contraption that keeps an egg from cracking when dropped from the second floor.
 id: "9dots-Oo3uuog"